 In comparison to other kinds of fish, halibut tastes most like other white-fleshed, non-oily fishes such as flounder and tilapia.

-Halibut doesn’t have the muddy or “green” flavor that fish species who eat algae or vegetation do, and since halibut do not scavenge on the seafloor but instead hunts on it, they don’t take on the muddy flavor of the substrate either.
+Halibut doesn’t have the muddy or “green” flavor that fish species that eat algae or vegetation do, and since halibut do not scavenge on the seafloor but instead hunt on it, they don’t take on the muddy flavor of the substrate either.

 Some fish, such as mackerel, can take on a very oily, gamey flavor because of the types of small oily fish that make up their primary source of prey, such as anchovies, menhaden, and sardines.